slobzheninov/Glyphs-Scripts/README.md

 ## Export to All Formats
 Batch-exports the currently active font to otf, ttf, web (woff, woff2) and variable formats.
 Optionally, exports each format to a subfolder.
 Optionally, exports all fonts currently open in Glyphs.
+Added an option to post-process (compress) exporteed otf/ttf to web formats, which is faster than exporting them from Glyphs.
+Needs FontTools.
+To stop exporting, delete or move the folder.

 ## Preferred Names
 Sets (or cleans) *preferredFamily* and *preferredSubfamily* instance custom parameters.
 Based on *Font Family Name* and *Instance / Style Name*.
 Useful for office apps compatibility.